gameflorist/dunedynasty/README.md

 ## About

+(This fork is a continuation of the abandoned [sourceforge project](https://sourceforge.net/projects/dunedynasty/) - see [development history](#development-history) for details.)

 _Dune Dynasty_ is an enhancement of the classic real-time strategy game _Dune II_ by Westwood Studios.
+It's goal is to make _Dune II_ playable on modern systems with additional features, bugfixes and QoL-improvements.
 It is not a remake.
 It builds upon the original game engine as reverse-engineered by the [OpenDUNE](https://github.com/OpenDUNE/OpenDUNE) project.

 _Dune Dynasty_ features these modern enhancements for _Dune II_: